MicrosoftDocs/fabric-docs/docs/data-factory/slowly-changing-dimension-type-two.md

 * **Logic to identify changes**: effectively done by taken a snapshot of the current state of your **Source table** and comparing it to the available records in the **Dimension table**.
 * **Logic to update Dimension table**: Once all changes are identified in the **logic to identify changes**, a table with the records to be added and updated can be taken to update the **Dimension table**.

-The solution will use Dataflow Gen2 in Microsoft Data Factory.
+The solution uses Dataflow Gen2 in Microsoft Data Factory.
 While the logics can be changed and modified to fit your specific needs, the goal of this tutorial is to showcase a simple way to accomplish this pattern using a low code solution and visual solution like Dataflow Gen2.

 ## Source table